Skip to main content

 • Long-term activity prediction: Given a video clip, the goal is to predict what sequence of activities will happen in the future.
 For example, after kneading dough, list the actions that the baker will do next.

-Other Ego4D challenges which are not part of CVPR 2024 workshop remain open on EvalAI website for submissions but are not eligible for prizes.
+Other Ego4D challenges which are not part of CVPR 2025 workshop remain open on EvalAI website for submissions but are not eligible for prizes.

-EgoExo4D teaser challenges
+EgoExo4D challenges

 Ego-Exo4D is a diverse, large-scale multi-modal multi view video dataset and benchmark challenge.
 Ego-Exo4D centers around simultaneously-captured ego-centric and exocentric video of skilled human activities (e.g., sports, music, dance, bike repair).